Berkeley-CS61B/website-sp24/projects/proj0/index.md

 {: .danger}
 We will **not remove the velocity limit** for failing to submit the correct files because you didn't add, commit, or push.
 You have been warned.

+### Velocity Limiting

+For this project we will be limiting the number of times you can submit your code to the autograder.
+You will get 4 submission "tokens" that each regenerate after 24 hours.

+### Grading Overview

 Your code will be graded based on whether it passes the tests we provided.
 There are no hidden tests; the score you see on Gradescope is your score for this project.

 Gradescope will only grade your `Model.java` file.
 If you edit any other files, your edits will not be recognized, so don't edit any other files.